DelineaXPM/dsv-k8s/README.md

 }
 ```

-The injector uses the _default_ Role when it mutates a k8s _Secret_ that does not have an explicit Role annotation (see below).
+NOTE: the injector uses the _default_ role when it mutates a Kubernetes _Secret_ that does not have a roleAnnotationmar.

 ## Run